cctechwiz/blog-cctechwiz-com/content/posts/hello-world.md

 Hi, I am Josh Maxwell, also known online as CCTechWiz.
 My pronouns are he/him, I'm 6 feet tall with a bit of a dad bod and short brown hair that is usually spiked up when I'm not wearing a ball cap.

 I am working as a Senior Software Engineer and Tech Lead at Qualtrics on the Developer Experience and Tooling team.
 My current languages of choice are Go, Typescript, and Bash.
-I also have quite a bit of experience with C--, Python, C, and x86 Assembly.
+I also have quite a bit of experience with C++, Python, C, and x86 Assembly.

 My personal mission is to improve developer experiences and productivity across all of Qualtrics and ultimately for software engineers everywhere.